 Summer and my garden gate is open.
 I am so happy with my new tablet.
-So why am I writing this post on a brand new tablet.
+So why am I writing this post on a brand new tablet?
 I am a gadget geek and so far I couldn’t have been happier.

-The first electronic digital computers were developed between 1940 and 1945 in the United Kingdom and United States.
+The first electronic digital computers were developed between 1940 and 1945 in the United Kingdom and the United States.
 Originally they were the size of a large room, consuming as much power as several hundred modern personal computers.

 Today, in the 21st century, people write as never before—in print and online

 Where did writing materials get it start?
 Seems like a simple question, but the answer is more complex than we would expect.